-To count as a valid championship task all competitors in the class concerned will be given the opportunity to have at least one contest flight with time to carry out the task.
+To count as a valid championship task all competitors in the class concerned will be given the opportunity to have at least one contest flight with time to carry out the task (S10 4.7.4).

-A task for each class may be different and a task may be set for all classes.
-(S10 4.29.5)
+A task for each class may be different and a task may be set for one class only.
+(S10 4.29.5).